Listed in alphabetical order.

 Elaine Marcinek is the Director of Finance of Operations at CCTS.
 She attended the University of Washington where she obtained her bachelor’s degree in business.
 She also holds an MBA and has spent the majority of her career in proprietary education, with opportunities to work in financial aid, operations, and as a Campus Director.
 Her passions include sailing, spending time with her family and being creative in the kitchen.

-As Marketing and Communication Specialist with CCTS, Jay values the opportunity to learn from and support educators and administrators throughout Washington.
-She has a strong commitment to accessibility and inclusion in her work, which spans over 15 years in the arts and nonprofit sectors.
-Previous experiences include: Marketing Director, Theater at Monmouth; Outreach Programs Coordinator, Oregon Shakespeare Festival; and Education Associate, Orlando Shakespeare Theater.
-Jay holds an MS in arts management, GradCert in nonprofit administration, and a BA in elementary education.
+As a program coordinator with CCTS, Jay Shepherd works to support special education teachers and administrators throughout the state of Washington.
+She has a strong commitment to equity and inclusion in her work, which spans over 15 years in arts education and nonprofit administration.
+She holds a master’s degree in arts management, a graduate certificate in nonprofit administration, and a bachelor’s in elementary education.

 In her role as CCTS Assistant Director, Jennifer Stanton manages the maintenance and development of the CCTS’s online data collection platforms.
 Additionally, she coordinates CCTS projects and initiatives with state and community partners.
 Outside the office, Jennifer loves gardening and getting into the mountains.

 Cindy Wright has over six years of experience working in the field of Vocational Rehabilitation.
 She currently works as a Transition Consultant for the Division of Vocational Rehabilitation.
 Her focus is on the implementation of transition services to include the coordination of Secondary School Transition Services and Pre-Employment Transition Services.
 She works in collaboration with 35 school districts in ESD 123, community partners, and DVR staff to help prepare students as they transition out of high school.